GoogleCloudPlatform/dataflux-pytorch/README.md

 Before getting started, please make sure you have installed the library and configured authentication following the instructions above.

 ##### Data Loading
-Dataflux Dataset for PyTorch can be constructed by specifying the project name, bucket name and an optional prefix.
+Both Dataflux map-style and iterable-style datasets for PyTorch can be constructed by specifying the project name, bucket name and an optional prefix.
 ```python
 from dataflux_pytorch import dataflux_mapstyle_dataset